wwfyde/dify-docs/en/workspace/billing.md

 ---
-description: Know more about Dify's billing plans to support expanding your usage.
+description: Know more about MoLook's billing plans to support expanding your usage.
 ---

 # Billing

 ## Workspace-based Billing

-The Dify platform has "workspaces" and "apps".
+The MoLook platform has "workspaces" and "apps".
 A workspace can contain multiple apps.
 Each app has capabilities like prompt orchestration, LLM invocation, knowledge RAG, logging & annotation, and standard API delivery. **We recommend one team or organization use one workspace, because our system bills on a per-workspace basis (calculated from total resource consumption within a workspace)**.
 For example:

 ```Plaintext